ingvillodden/rfs-tutorial/README.md

 This is my first change

-This is my second change
+This is my second change, with some extra information